-I want to share something with you about a troubling situation the Lord has put on my heart recently.
+I want to share something with you about a troubling situation the Lord has put on my heart.
 It’s actually not something “new,” but it involves a problem more desperate than I ever dreamed.

 This book describes the persecuted church in China.
 I was overwhelmed as I read the story.
 I had no idea how serious the situation is over there…on the other side of the world from me…so far from my safe haven here in the United States.